 After Margaret's estranged father returned to Western Pennsylvania, and was nearing the end of his life, he made his home with Margaret and Grant.
 He died in their residence, on High Street in Fairchance, in 1963.

-Margaret outlived him by seven years, and lived in their home at 39 High Street in Fairchance.
+Margaret outlived him by seven years, and remained in their home at 39 High Street in Fairchance.
 She died at age 70, on Feb.
 9, 1979, in Uniontown Hospital.
 She is buried at Maple Grove Cemetery in Fairchance.

 ~ Son George Swaney McKnight ~